MikeNguyn/git_tutorial/chapter1.md

 His eyeballs are gouged out by the melon baller in her hand.
 In a panic, Robin packs her headbag along with her passpart and car keys.
 On the way out she notices the dead man is wearing a familiar ring on his left hand.
-It is her late husband's wedding band.
+It is her late husband's wedding ring.
-She takes the rang and takes her Toyota corolla westwards.
+She takes the ring and takes her Toyota corolla westwards.